NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 > :mag: *The call to random joke API will probably be very quick for a single Joke, and the loader may not have time to appear on screen.
 Take a look at method `Observable.delay()`, It could be helpful for testing.*

+* *Optional*: You can customise your loader UI as you prefer.

 #### 3. Make the call for multiple jokes with Observable
 Of course we won't get stuck here with a stupid single joke.
 Don't you want some more funny stories ?